Emergency Fund Calculator

 How much should I have in my emergency fund?

 Most financial experts recommend saving 3-6 months of essential living expenses.
 However, the ideal amount depends on your situation: 3 months for dual-income households with stable jobs, 6 months for single-income households, and 9-12 months for self-employed individuals or those in unstable industries.
-Consider your job security, health, dependents, and other personal factors when determining your target.

 What expenses should I include when calculating my emergency fund?